D1plo1d/my_way/README.md

 ============

 *gem install my_way*
 Note: you need to install my_way before running your application.
-It will not automatically be installed by bundler.
+It will not automatically be installed or updated by bundler.